-Hand-knit sweaters, blankets and accessories are treasures that showcase someone’s time, skill and artistic talent.
-Whether you’ve received one as a gift or done the work yourself, proper care of hand knits will help them last for many years to come.
+Hand knit sweaters, blankets, and accessories are treasures that showcase someone’s time, skill, and artistic talent.
+Whether you have received one as a gift or done the work yourself, proper care of hand knits will help them last for many years to come.

-The type of yarn used to knit your garment or home accessory will determine the best way to care for it.
-If you’ve done the work yourself, refer to the yarn’s label.
+The type of yarn used to knit the garment or home accessory will determine the best way to care for it.
+If you’ve done the work yourself, refer to the yarn’s label for fiber content information.

-You’ll often find care instructions.
+You’ll often find care instructions on the label, as well.
 If you received the knitted item as a gift or purchased it at a craft fair, ask the knitter or seller.

-If you have gotten the hand knit item at a second hand store you can actually learn how to tell if the yarn is a natural fiber or man-made.
-To determine if the yarn of your shawl is a natural fiber like wool, cotton or silk or acrylic, requires removing a bit of yarn for testing.
-Perhaps it can come from a fringe area or other less important area.
+If you have gotten the hand knit item at a second-hand store you can actually learn how to tell if the yarn is a natural fiber or man-made.
+To determine if the yarn of your shawl is a natural fiber like wool, cotton, or silk or a man-made fiber like acrylic, requires removing a bit of yarn for testing.
+Perhaps it can come from the fringe or an interior seam.